 Service to Public Buildings Sample Clauses

 Service to Public Buildings.
-Subject to applicable law, Grantee shall provide, without charge, Standard Installation and one outlet of basic Cable Service to the locations listed in Exhibit A hereto.
+Subject to applicable law, Grantee shall provide, on a voluntary basis, Standard Installation and one outlet and equipment of basic Cable Service to the locations listed in Exhibit A hereto.
 The Cable Service provided pursuant to this Section 9.5 shall not be used for commercial purposes.
 The Grantor shall take reasonable precautions to prevent any inappropriate use or loss or damage to the Grantee’s Cable System.

 AutoNDA by SimpleDocs